-Operations Management Should Effect Constant defect removal – Stop to Fix Problems
+Operations Management Should Effect Constant Defect Removal – Stop to Fix Problems

 Every business deals with defects.
 There are multiple defect categories that exceed the scope of this page.
 However, one category is whether it is buried or not.
-An example of a buried defect may be an out of round ball bearing in a lawnmower or a defectively produced chip in a computer.
-It might also be a poor fit of a car seat.
+An example of a buried defect may be an out-of-round ball bearing in a lawnmower or a defectively produced chip in a computer.
+It might also be a poor fit for a car seat.
 The major point here is that defects are discovered most quickly by process operators.
 If a process operator detects a problem then it is highly likely that if the process operator does not take action, then the defect would become buried.
 It is important to avoid this by stopping whenever you detect a defect, find the source of the defect, and repair the defective activity, before continuing.
 This excellent Operations Management company I’m thinking of still incurs 800 stops to their assembly line every year.

 Use Consensus to Solve Problems, Implement Rapidly

 Problems will always occur.
 The important thing is how you reply to them.
-This best practice problem resolution philosophy requires a consensus opinion on how to solve the problem, and then produces rapid action to actually solve the problem.
+This best practice problem resolution philosophy requires a consensus opinion on how to solve the problem and then produces rapid action to actually solve the problem.

 Pull When Possible